adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 -->
 **Educational Technology 0850-620, Spring 2013**

 **Keywords:** studio pedagogy, interaction design, multimedia learning, digital studio, ed tech capstone, instructional design

-**Description:**
+**Description:** How can digital media best support learning?
-How can digital media best support learning?
 Working on semester-long projects, students learn about interaction and instructional design.
-In this hands-on studio, develop and extend skills in multimedia authoring: digital images/audio/video, web design, HTML/CSS/Javascript, web programming.
+In this hands-on studio, develop and extend skills in multimedia authoring: digital images/audio/video, and interactive web development.
 Apply these skills to create a original educational resources.

 ------------------------------------------------------------------------